 “My best tip for beginner investors is to think long-term.
 Depending on the investment that you choose to allocate your funds into, it’s important to look at it from a long-term gain perspective of thinking.
 Do due diligence with your research and seek out long-term investment opportunities to maximize your profit while minimizing risks.

 On top of this mindset, choosing investment assets that compound over time is a great way to protect yourself from the volatility of the economy.
 Real estate properties, the Forex and the stock market are great places to start when it comes to investing in assets that variably compound over time.
 You also have to consider the amount of capital you’re willing to invest compared to what would be readily available for your fixed and miscellaneous expenditures.”

 - Thomas J. Brock, Finance Professional & Financial Expert, Annuity.org:

 Let’s take a clear example: “Marcus is a fiscally responsible and gainfully employed 26-year-old.
 He is a renter, and he is saving a steady amount of income each month — on top of a liquidity reserve he diligently accumulated.
-Marcus is ready to invest.
+Marcus is ready to invest, and we have some tips for beginner investors such as him.
 Given his long horizon, the optimal approach for Marcus is to implement a passive, low-cost strategy focused on growth.
 I advocate he acquire exposure to the global universe of publicly traded stocks.

 Specifically, he should invest in three distinct ETFs in the following proportions: 54% in a fund tracking the Russell 3000 Index (U.S. market exposure); 34% in a fund tracking the MSCI EAFE Index (international developed market exposure); [and] 12% in a fund tracking the MSCI EEM Index (international emerging market exposure).